top of page

 In short: What is missing?

-Overshoot.
-So much is at stake, yet so little is being done.
+With persistent overshoot, so much is at stake.
+Yet so little is being done.
 In most places, the collective impact of people’s concerted efforts to respond to overshoot remains barely measurable.
 Why is that?

 Airplane fatalities are rightly considered a tragedy.
-Despite being very low per passenger kilometer compared to other transportation modes,[1] they still prompt tremendous coordinated and uncoordinated efforts to drive down these numbers.[2]
+Despite the stunningly low death rates per passenger kilometer compared to other transportation modes,[1] airplane fatalities still prompt tremendous efforts to drive down these numbers.[2]
+Many of these efforts are not even centrally coordinated.

-Overshoot—the depletion of the biosphere's life-support systems—could be considered a tragedy of even greater magnitude.
-Yet global overshoot, and its cumulative impacts, continue to rise.[3]
+Ecological overshoot, the depletion of the biosphere's life-support systems, could be considered a tragedy of even greater magnitude.
+Yet global overshoot and its cumulative impacts continue to rise with little meaningful response.[3]

 Why is this happening?

-In my view, the missing piece lies in perception: too many still see the sustainability transition as a matter of “noble self-sacrifice.”
-The unspoken question remains: How much are you willing to give up for humanity?[4]
+In my view, the missing piece lies in a widely held (mis)perception: too many still see the sustainability transition as a matter of “noble self-sacrifice.”
+Their inner dialogue is shaped by the question: How much am I willing to give up for humanity?[4]

-The reality, however, is far more pragmatic.
-Responding to these challenges aligns directly with self-interest.
-Cities, economies, and investments that fail to adapt—continuing to rely on excessive resource use—will inevitably lose value as climate change and resource constraints intensify.
+The reality, however, is far more pragmatic, but hardly recognized.
+Responding to these challenges is a matter of self-interest.[5]
+Cities, economies, and investments that fail to adapt, continuing to rely on excessive resource use, will inevitably lose value as climate change and resource constraints intensify.
 Delays are costly, and pivots require time.
 Waiting is self-defeating.

 Footnotes: